maheini/FreeStyle-Libre-3-patch/README.md

 ## Encryption infos

-The following things are known about the libre 3 app: After startup, the app gets checked it there are any modifications.
+The following things are known about the libre 3 app: After startup, the app gets checked if there are any modifications.
 WhiteCryption code protection is used.

-## Current solutions for FSL 3

-- Librelink to Nightscout sideloading: https://github.com/timoschlueter/nightscout-librelink-up
-- App for downloading Linkup data and sharing with Xdrip (source: Libre 2) : https://insulinclub.de/index.php?thread/32517-freestyle-libre-3/&postID=650302#post650302
-- Third solution is in progress, more about it soon.

 #### #WeAreNotWaiting